DSA Series Chapter 21 : COUNT TOTAL NODES IN BINARY TREE(C Version)

 1. Objective

-To count the total number of nodes present in a Binary Tree using a recursive Depth First Search (DFS) approach implemented in Python.
+To count the total number of nodes present in a Binary Tree using a recursive Depth First Search (DFS) approach in C.

-Counting total nodes in a binary tree means calculating the number of all nodes present in the tree, including root, internal nodes, and leaf nodes.
+Counting total nodes in a binary tree means determining the number of all nodes (including root, internal nodes, and leaf nodes) present in the tree.

 3. Example Binary Tree